odakahirokazu/ComptonSoft/README.md

 Compton Soft
 ================================================================

-- Version: 5.0.1
+- Version: 5.1.0
-- Maintenance by Hirokazu Odaka
+- Author: Hirokazu Odaka

 ----

- 1. Introduction
+Introduction
 ----------------------------------------------------------------

-Compton Soft is an integrated analysis software package for Si/CdTe semiconductor Compton cameras.
+Compton Soft is an integrated simulation and analysis software package for semiconductor radiation detectors including Compton cameras.
 This software provides

-- processing data obtained with Si/CdTe detector systems,
+- processing data obtained with multi-layer semiconductor detector systems,
 - Monte Carlo simulations of the semiconductor detector systems, and
 - data reduction/analysis including Compton reconstruction.

 This software package can be used for wide-range applications of radiation
 measurements: X-/gamma-ray astrophysics, nuclear medicine, and imaging search for radioactive sources.

+### Important notes for version 5.0 users

+Version 5.1 is the first big minor update since we released version 5.
+This update includes many design changes, revision of input/output formats, and several bug fixes.
+If you are using version 5.0, we strongly recommend updating to version 5.1 or later versions as the older versions are not stable and use input/output fotmats which are no longer supported.

 ### Changes from version 4

-- All software design has been reviewed for C++11 and ANL Next 1.7.
+When we move to version 5, all software design has been reviewed for C++11 and ANL Next 1.7.
+We adopt new database schema:

+- detector configuration,
+- channel map,
+- simulation parameters,
+- analysis parameters.

+We also change data formats, which are used as simulation output:

-- We modify contents of the hit tree (hittree).
+- hit tree,
-- We adopt new database schema.
+- event tree,
+- compton event tree (cetree).

+The event tree is a new data format that has the same information in the hit tree but it keeps information in a single row for an event in which multiple hits are filled into a variable length array.
+In the hit tree format, on the other hand, a row corresponds to a single hit.
+You can choose either hit tree or event tree as you like.

 To migrate to version 5 from version 4, please check an example script for simulation.
 Please feel free to contact us if you have any question about